tanish-malekar/backend-sample-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Deploy directly to heroku using this button!

+[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 To get a local copy up and running follow these simple steps.

-Optionally, deploy directly to heroku using this button!

-[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### Prerequisites

 This is an example of how to list things you need to use the software.